 ../../../../file-i-want.jsnotation, which can become burdensome when refactoring code.
 We go into this later.

-src/routes: SvelteKit creates app pages based on the file and folder structure here.
-You will find this familiar is you are already have Next.js or Astro experience.
+src/routes: SvelteKit creates app pages based on the folder structure here.
+This is a little different to how Next.js, Remix or Astro experience.
+In short, the folder name containing a

 static: by default this directory contains a Svelte favicon, replace that with your own favicon.
 Also use this directory for logos and other assets which you do not need SvelteKit to generate at compile time (such as PGP public keys) in here.